-Mitigation Measure Timing/Frequency of Action Responsible for Implementing Responsibility for Monitoring Standards for Compliance Verification of Compliance start-up of machines or equipment, no delivery of materials or equipment, no cleaning of machines or equipment and no servicing of equipment except during the permitted hours of construction; (b) radios played at high volume, loud talking and other forms of communication constituting a nuisance shall not be permitted.
-The general contractors for all construction activities shall provide a contact number for citizen complaints and a methodology for dealing with such complaints such as designating a noise disturbance coordinator.
-This noise disturbance coordinator shall receive all public complaints about construction-related noise and vibration, shall be responsible for determining the cause of the complaint, and shall implement any feasible measures to be taken to alleviate the problem.
-All complaints and resolution of complaints shall be reported to the County weekly.
-4.10 PUBLIC SERVICES, UTILITIES, AND RECREATION 4.10-2a Residents of the Proposed Project shall comply with all requirements of Cal Water's Water Shortage Contingency Plan as mandated by Cal Water and BSD.
-These requirements may include, but are not limited to the following: Voluntarily reduce water consumption at single-family residences; Project operations Cal Water BSD Cal Water BSD Cal Water Shortage Contingency Plan Adhere to the minimum allocation given to single-family residential customers or pay penalty rate applied to service bill for use that is in excess of costumer's allocation; and/or Comply with orders prohibiting the use of water for specific activities, such as a prohibition of potable water use for landscape
+Mitigation Measure Timing/Frequency of Action Responsible for Implementing Responsibility for Monitoring Standards for Compliance Verification of Compliance activities during the more sensitive time period and minimize the potential for effects. • Stationary equipment and staging areas shall be located as far as practical from noise- sensitive receptors. • All construction vehicles or equipment, fixed or mobile, shall be equipped with properly operating and maintained multilers and acoustical shields or shrouds, in accordance with manufacturers' recommendations. • Construction activities shall conform to the rollow ing standards: (a) there shall be no start-up of machines or equipment, no delivery of materials or equipment, no cleaning of machines or equipment and no servicing of equipment except during the permined riburs of construction, (b) radios forms of communication constituting a nuisance shall not be permitted. • The general contractors for all construction activities shall provide a contact number for citizen complaints and a methodology for dealing with such complaints such as designation a noise disturbance coordinator This noise disturbance coordinator shall receive all public complaints about construction-related noise and vibration, shall the complaint, and shall implement any feasible measures to be taken to alleviate the problem.
+All complaints and resolution of complaints shall be reported to the County w eekly.